-Spice up your daily eggs and take breakfast to a whole new level with this crustless quiche.
-It is easy to prepare, great for meal prep, and will help fuel your entire morning.
-Traditional quiches are typically filled with carbohydrates that can kick you out of ketosis, but this crustless (read: low carb!) version is just as rich and delicious.
-Another bonus to making quiche is they refrigerate and reheat remarkably well, so they make a wonderful option for meal prep at the beginning of the week.
+Traditional quiches are typically filled with carbohydrates that can kick you out of ketosis, but this crustless (read: low-carb) version is just as rich and delicious.
+Another bonus to making low-carb quiche is that it refrigerates and reheats remarkably well, so it makes a convenient option for meal prep at the beginning of the week.

 - Goat Cheese